 \section{Head on Stomach Experiment}

-We begin by designing a simple experiment which shows that the left-to-right implication in Equivalence~\ref{eq:equivalence} does not always hold in ProtoPNets.
-Since these networks are (like most networks) not perfect classifiers, we restrict the evaluation to test images that are correctly classified before and even after the experiment.

-The basic idea is that we take a correctly classified test image $\mathbf{x}$, choose one of the most activated prototypes, say $\mathbf{p}_l$, that the ProtoPNet identifies in a sensible location in $\mathbf{x}$, and then perturb $\mathbf{x}$ such that the network finds $\mathbf{p}_l$ with high similarity but in a different region than before (and hence in a nonsensical place).
-All the while keeping the perturbation noise very small such that humans cannot detect it.
-An illustrative example is depicted in Figure~\ref{fig:intro} where a ProtoPNet accurately reports a similarity between the head of the bird in the test image and a prototype that depicts a head of a bird of the same species.
-However, after adding human-imperceptible noise the ProtoPNet reports an even higher similarity between the prototype and the stomach of the bird (hence the name of this experiment).
+In this section, we show that the left-to-right implication in Equivalence~\ref{eq:equivalence} does not always hold.
+Furthermore, we restrict the evaluation to test images that are correctly classified (before and after the experiment).\\ The basic idea is to take a correctly classified test image $\mathbf{x}$, choose one of the most activated prototypes the ProtoPNet identifies in a sensible location in $\mathbf{x}$, say $\mathbf{p}_l$, and then perturb $\mathbf{x}$ such that the network finds $\mathbf{p}_l$ with high similarity in a nonsensical place.
+All the while keeping the perturbation noise very small.
+An example is depicted in Figure~\ref{fig:results_adv_3} where a ProtoPNet accurately reports a similarity between the bird's head and a prototype depicting the head of a bird of the same species.
+However, after adding human-imperceptible noise the network reports an even higher similarity to the bird's stomach (hence the name of this experiment).